 The Education of a Strategist

-Moshe Dayan was born on May 20, 1915, in Kibbutz Degania Alef, the first child of Shmuel Dayan and Devorah, née Zlotovsky, who had arrived in Israel during the Second Aliyah.
-He was named for Moshe Barsky, a member of the kibbutz who was murdered by Bedouins while riding his mule to bring medication for Shmuel.
-Moshe Dayan had two younger siblings: Zohar (Zorik) and Aviva.

-Born in the Ukraine, Moshe Dayan’s father Shmuel joined the Zionist movement at a very young age and immigrated to Palestine in 1908.
-For several years, he worked as an itinerant farmhand in different settlements to prepare himself for work in agriculture.
-In 1911, he joined Kibbutz Degania Alef in northern Israel, which had been established a year earlier as the first socialist communal settlement (Kibbutz).
+Moshe Dayan was born on May 20, 1915 in Kibbutz Degania Alef, the first child of Shmuel Dayan and Devorah, Second Aliyah immigrants to Israel .
+Born in the Ukraine, Shmuel joined the Zionist movement at a very young age, immigrating to Palestine in 1908.
+After working for several years as an itinerant farmhand to prepare himself for agricultural labor, in 1911, he joined Kibbutz Degania Alef in northern Israel, which had been established a year earlier as the first socialist communal settlement (Kibbutz).

-Shmuel was an engaged, active participant in debates over the way the kibbutz would best fulfill the ideal vision of Zionism.
 Devorah, also from the Ukraine, was a young idealist from a wealthy family.
-Disappointed by the failure of the 1905 revolution, she decided to seek a new homeland in the historic land of the Jewish people, where she worked as a laborer to fulfill her socialist vision.
+Disappointed by the failure of the 1905 revolution, she immigrated to the Land of Israel, where she worked as a laborer to fulfill her socialist vision.

-Arriving in Degania in February 1913, Devorah got to know Shmuel, and they married in September 1914, shortly after the outbreak of World War I. At that time, not only were living conditions in Degania difficult, but the couple and their infant child Moshe suffered from ill health.
-Further dissatisfaction with the kibbutz was fueled by Shmuel’s ideological objections to the totally communal life of the kibbutz.
-He, along with others, formed a group that sought to leave the kibbutz and found a communal settlement that still maintained the traditional nuclear family and household.
-These dissidents claimed that the kibbutz structure limited their personal freedom and that the new form of settlement they were proposing – the moshav – was right both for the nation and the individual.

-In the summer of 1920, Shmuel, Devorah, and Moshe temporarily moved to Tel Aviv to wait for Nahalal, the first labor moshav, to organized by the Jewish National Fund which was busy buying the lands for Nahalal, as well as other plots in the Jezre’el Valleye, from the Arab landowners.
-The site designated for the first moshav was a large marsh.
-Nahalal’s first settlers, including Shmuel and Devorah, arrived there in September 1921 via a convoy of wagons and began the work of building the settlement.
-Nahalal was home to Moshe Dayan throughout his childhood and adolescence.
+Devorah met Shmuel after arriving in Degania in 1913, and they married in 1914, shortly after the outbreak of World War I. Not only were living conditions in Degania difficult, but the couple and their infant Moshe suffered from ill health.
+Their dissatisfaction was fueled by Shmuel’s ideological objections to the kibbutz’s totally communal life.
+He and others, claiming that the kibbutz structure limited their personal freedom, proposed a new form of settlement – the moshav – that they considered best for the nation and the individual.
+They formed a group to leave the kibbutz and found a communal settlement that maintained the traditional nuclear family and household.
+Nahalal’s first settlers, including Shmuel and Devorah, arrived there in September 1921 via a convoy of wagons and began the work of building the Nahalal settlement, home to Moshe Dayan throughout his childhood and adolescence.

-From an early age, learned that he must realize Zionism by conquering the actual soil of the land.
+There, Dayan learned from an young age that Zionism must be realized by conquering the soil.
 The 1917 Balfour Declaration was a victory for political Zionism, but Shmuel still emphasized the importance of the actual land: “And here, my son, is where we began to conquer the land, not by war but by the plow and by labor.
 Thus, the land will stay ours and we will never leave it.”
-His father also maintained a negative view of his Arabs neighbors, Dayan testified that “that was the doctrine I grew up with and believed in – that Arabs are inferior, robbers, murderers, and prone to rioting.”
+His father also viewed his Arabs neighbors negatively, as Dayan recalled, “that was the doctrine I grew up with and believed in – that Arabs are inferior, robbers, murderers, and prone to rioting.”